musamaj/musamaj/README.md

 - Increased crash-free sessions to 99.9% with memory & threading improvements
 - Led modularization efforts for cross-platform reusability

-### 🏢 CNCM LLC — *Software Engineer*
+### 🏢 Wego — *Software Engineer*
 *Earlier*
-- Built & maintained scalable mobile features for a logistics & delivery platform
-- Enhanced performance of real-time location services in iOS app
+- Implemented Tabby integration for "Buy Now, Pay Later" functionality in the UAE and KSA regions, aimed at enhancing conversion rates and streamlining the checkout process.
+- Enhanced the booking flow by introducing the room selection feature, empowering customers to make informed decisions by facilitating relevant room selections.
+- Enhanced the app experience by transitioning core flows from web view to native functionality, ensuring smoother and more seamless user interactions.

 ---